srose99/frameworks_and_languages_module/docs/future/WebProgramming.md

 This module attempts to give students the opportunity to practically interact with a range of core web technologies:
+* Modern HTML boilerplate structure
 * HTTP Server
-* URL components (scheme, domain, path, hash, query string)
 * WebSockets
 * Document Object Model
-* CSS (including transitions and variables)
+* Modern CSS (including transitions and variables)
-* HTML5 Canvas (including shape paths and requestAnimationFrame)
+* HTML Canvas (including shape paths and requestAnimationFrame)
 * Web Forms (POST)
 * Browser Events
 * Cookies/Sessions
 * JSON
 * Async requests
 * HTML Offline Storage
+* Simple Deployment mechanisms
+* URL components (scheme, domain, path, hash, query string)
+* BASE64 encoding

-Once the students have engaged with the above technologies in a practical way, students are to use CDIO to conceive, design and implement a simple practical project to demonstrate a range of skills acquired.
+Once the students have engaged with the above technologies in a practical way, students are to use CDIO methodology to conceive, design and implement a simple practical project to demonstrate a range of skills acquired.
 Template project ideas will be provided to support weaker students.
 More advanced students will be encouraged to be creative with their implementation.
+Students will be asked to demonstrate their understanding by adding a feature to another students' project.
+This will support students ability to read code and use industry standard tools for collaborating on a software project while ensuring that students are individually accountable for their work.

+Complex datastores (sql) [databases] and Network infrastructure (https/certificates, DNS) [networking] are out of scope of this module, but should be mentioned.

 Learning Goals
 --------------

-1. Understand the HTTP protocol by implementing a HTTP sever from scratch using raw sockets.
+1. Understand the HTTP protocol by implementing a HTTP sever from scratch using raw sockets
-    1. It should serve static files and dynamic content from a path.
-    2. Create a simple server side Message Board (Web Forms) that tracks user identity (Cookies)
 2. Understand WebSockets by implementing a WebSocket EchoServer and creating browser clients that can send messages via this server
-3. Understand that webpages are based on a Document Object Model that can be manipulated with code (add, remove, update)
+3. Understand that webpages are based on a Document Object Model that can be manipulated with code (createElement, remove, querySelector)
-4. Understand that DOM elements can be styled/animated with CSS
+4. Understand that DOM elements can be styled/animated with CSS (transition)
 5. Understand that complex custom shapes can be drawn with code using Canvas
 6. Understand that data can be POST'ed by forms.
 This can be stored and returned with a GET requests
-7. Understand that server and client can share data in the form of cookies
+7. Understand that server and client can share data with cookies
+8. Understand that data structures can be encoded and decoded from strings (json)
-8. Understand that all IO in browsers is performed by asynchronous non blocking calls
+9. Understand that all IO in browsers is performed by asynchronous non blocking calls
-9. Understand that browsers have a range of build in api's e.g. offline storage
+10. Understand that browsers have a range of build in api's e.g. offline storage, webcam, midi
-10. Understand how to use developer tooling built into modern web browsers effectively
+11. Understand how to use developer tooling that is built into modern web browsers effectively
     * Network requests, Console/REPL, builtin debugger
+12. Understand how to deploy simple web-apps
-11. Understand that rather than raw web technologies are a foundation.
+13. Understand that rather than raw web technologies are a foundation.
 Complex problems often require the structure of established frameworks (linking to Programming Frameworks)
-12. Understand the tools software engineers use to collaborate on code projects
+14. Understand the tools software engineers use to collaborate on code projects

 Learning and Teaching Strategies